There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Indicative assessments in this unit are as follows: (1) learning program development and (2) critical analysis.
+- Indicative assessments in this unit are as follows: (1) create and adapt lesson plans; (2) research report; and (3) participation.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the learning program development and critical analysis components.

 - Unit Coordinator(s)